 There was plenty of open space for wheelchairs and seats nearby as well.
 Since there were so many wheelchairs, people would park in the middle of the aisle to be next to the rest of his or her party.
 After everyone was on board the engineer blew the train whistle and we were off.
 Starting right on the Santa Cruz Boardwalk, the train crawled down the street.
 Pedestrians on the sidewalks waved to the train and it made me smile to watch how excited kids got.
 Vehicles were far less enchanted by the train that stopped traffic.
 Nevertheless, it continued on its way, under a bridge, through town a bit more, and then deep into the forest.

 The smell of the forest and redwood trees hit me at the full speed of the train.
 The sun moved through the trees and then on and off me so fast, like nature’s own light show.
 It is beautiful all around and felt tucked into mother earth, swept away from material things, and brought back to my foundation.
 My late grandfather was in love with trains: photographed and wrote about them.
 He was all over my thoughts and could feel why he loved them so much.
 Lush forest landscapes could be seen on either side and as we got closer to our stop water features could be seen on the right side.

 Roaring Camp Stop

 The planned stop was at a place in the Santa Cruz Mountains called Roaring Camp.
 Once the train stopped everyone had 45 minutes to do whatever they wanted.
 Roaring Camp was more than I expect.
-It was a little town setup with an ice cream parlor, general store and few other small stores.
+It was a little town set up with an ice cream parlor, a general store, and a few other small stores.
 A large barbecue in the picnic area sent summer-time aromas up in the air, luring one to buy an overpriced item for sale.
-My family and I brought lunches which is another option if you come around mid day-meal time.
+My family and I brought lunches which is another option if you come around mid-day-meal time.

 Access to Paved Trails